 With winter setting in for the Northern Hemisphere, we had a lot of users complaining of blurred imagery and attempted to use DJI's Shutter Priority Exposure mode in version 1.3.1 to try to address the problem.
 Shutter Priority mode uses a fixed exposure time and adjusts the ISO accordingly try to keep the image from getting too dark or saturated while maintaining an exposure time that hopefully minimizes blurring.
 It quickly became apparent to us that the exposure time that was adopted by the camera for use with the Shutter Priority mode was not always something that could be trusted.
 For versions 1.3.2 and up, we are leaving it up to the user to define what the proper exposure time set point should be.
 The default value of 1/320 is a good value that corresponds to a reasonable amount of ground smear while still letting the ISO adjustments do their thing.
 Advanced users can adjust from there based on conditions.

 While we were adding modes, we figured we would add a Manual Exposure mode as well.
 We view this mode as an experts only setting.
 A few users have requested it but we think that its applicability is limited to super special use cases where there is perhaps a lot of reflective surfaces that would trigger strange behaviors with the other modes.
 This setting will allow the camera to let certain areas saturate or go dark without sending the exposure into wild oscillations.
-The ISO value is fixed at ISO 100 for the manual exposure setting.
+As of version 2.8.1, the ISO value is no longer fixed at ISO 100 for the manual exposure setting.